LINCS-pipelines/nl_rnaseq/README.md

 ---
 ### Execute the processing pipeline

-After entring the rstudio environment, type the following command in the console:
+After entering the rstudio environment, type the following command in the console:

 ```
 source("process_neurolincs_data.R")